-If your messages need to be consumed with a delay, you can use the native message delay scheme of Message Queue for RabbitMQ.
-This scheme is easier to use than other message delay schemes supported by open source RabbitMQ.
+If you want messages to be consumed with a delay, you can use the native message delay scheme of Message Queue for RabbitMQ.
+This scheme of Message Queue for RabbitMQ is easier to use than other message delay schemes supported by open source RabbitMQ.

 What is a delayed message?

-A delayed message is consumed with a specific delay after it is sent by a producer.
+A delayed message is consumed with a specified delay after it is sent by a producer.

 Delayed messages are used in the following scenarios:

 - A time window between message production and consumption is required.
-For example, when a transaction order is created on an e-commerce platform, a producer sends a delayed message to the Message Queue for RabbitMQ broker.
-The message is used to ask a consumer to check whether the order is paid within a required period of time and close the order if it is unpaid.
-The broker delivers the message to the consumer 30 minutes after it receives the message.
-After the consumer receives the message, it checks whether the payment has been fulfilled.
-If the payment has not been fulfilled, the consumer closes the order.
+For example, when an order is created on an e-commerce platform, a producer sends a delayed message to the Message Queue for RabbitMQ broker.
+The message is used to ask a consumer to check whether the order is paid within a required period of time.
+If the order is unpaid, the consumer closes the order.
+The Message Queue for RabbitMQ broker delivers the message to the consumer 30 minutes after the broker receives the message.
+After the consumer receives the message, it checks whether the payment is complete.
+If the payment is not complete, the consumer closes the order.
 Otherwise, the consumer ignores the message.

 - Messages are used to trigger scheduled tasks.
 For example, you can use a delayed message to trigger a scheduled task that sends notifications to users.